lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology
 This section defines the terminology and acronyms used in this document.

 * Abort.
-A message used Atype of data unit used by an endpoint involved in on-going fragmented packet transmission or reception in order to signal the other endpoint that the on-going fragmented packet transmission process is being aborted.
+A type of data unit used by an endpoint involved in on-going fragmented packet transmission or reception in order to signal the other endpoint that the on-going fragmented packet transmission process is being aborted.

 * ACK.
 Acknowledgment.
 A data unit used in two of the fragmentation modes defined in this specification, which is sent by a fragment receiver to report on successful or unsuccessful reception of a set of fragments.